microsoft/live-share/docs/collab-vs.md

 Modern development often involves the use of certain command line tools.
 Project Cascade provides a shared terminal capability that allows participants to use these command line tools collaboratively on the owner's machine.
 While not started by default for security reasons, the collaboration session owner can get one going quickly.

-1. The owner can click on the share state button in the upper-right hand corner and selected "Shared Terminal".
+1. The owner can click on the session state button in the upper-right hand corner and selected "Shared Terminal".

     ![VS Shared Terminal Button](media/vs-terminal-button.png)